Tripartite System of education in England, Wales and Northern Ireland: Abolition in England and Wales

-By 1965 the Tripartite System was on the way out.
-65 local education authorities (LEAs) had plans to switch to comprehensive schools, and another 55 were considering it.
+By 1965, 65 local education authorities (LEAs) had plans to switch to comprehensive schools, and another 55 were considering it.
 Over the next few years this grassroots change would be reinforced by central government policy.

 Labour had won the 1964 election, and Anthony Crosland became Secretary of State for Education in January 1965.
 He was an adamant critic of the tripartite system, and once remarked, "If it's the last thing I do, I'm going to destroy every last fucking grammar school in England.
 And Wales.
 And Northern Ireland."
 Soon after he came to office he issued Circular 10/65.
 This asked LEAs to begin planning the switch from the Tripartite System to the Comprehensive System, withholding funding for new school buildings from those that did not comply.
 This change would be reinforced by the Education Act 1968.
 By 1970, 115 LEAs had had their reorganisation plans approved.
 Thirteen had had theirs rejected, and a further ten had defied the Labour government and refused to submit any plans at all.

 Initially the move generated little opposition.
 It was portrayed foremost as an effort to raise standards in secondary moderns, and Prime Minister Harold Wilson had promised that grammar schools would only be closed "over my dead body".
-However, some grammar schools were closed, and many were amalgamated with nearby secondary moderns.
+However, some grammar schools were closed, and others were amalgamated with nearby secondary moderns.

 Opposition developed, mainly on a local level in protest of the treatment of a particular grammar school.
 Particularly strong opposition was noted in Bristol, after the LEA ended all grammar school education in 1964.
 However, there was little nationwide organisation among the defenders of the Tripartite System.
 The most prominent attack on the introduction of comprehensives came in the series of Black Papers (as opposed to White Papers, which are issued by the government) published in the Critical Quarterly by A.E.
 Dyson and Brian Cox.
 Comprehensivisation was accused of using schools "directly as tools to achieve social and political objectives", rather than for the education of pupils.

-Debates over the Comprehensive system seemed about to become a major political issue, particularly with the election of a Conservative government in 1970.
-However many Tories were ambivalent on the issue.
 More grammar schools were closed under Margaret Thatcher than any other Education Secretary, but this was by now a local process, which was allowed to continue to avoid controversy.
-Her Circular 10/70 simply removed the compulsion of Circular 10/65, leaving it up to individual LEAs whether or not they would go comprehensive.
+Her Circular 10/70 removed the compulsion of Circular 10/65, leaving it up to individual LEAs whether or not they would go comprehensive.